-the effectiveness of Six and twelve month evaluation form indicates that 100% are satisfied with the effectiveness of meetings.
+Evaluation Question KPI (achieved/not achieved) Tool Are the Community Advisory Councils satisfied with the effectiveness of the meetings?
+Six and twelve month evaluation form indicates that 100% are satisfied with the effectiveness of meetings.
+Standardised evaluation tool to be agreed on by CACs. meetings !
+There are no unresolved complaints within six months from commencement.
+PHN - Compliments and Complaints register.
+Is the Board of PHN satisfied with the effectiveness of the Community Advisory Councils?
+Six and twelve month evaluation form indicates that 100% are satisfied with the effectiveness of meetings.
 Standardised evaluation tool to be agreed on by CACs and PHN Board.
+Councils?
 There are no unresolved complaints within six months from commencement.
-PHN- Compliments and Complaints register.
+PHN - Compliments and Complaints register.